Tried growing out your mustache for Movember only to be filled with patchiness, disappointment, and despair?

-When you use a brush designed for the naturally rugged and thick whiskers on your face, you have much more control on training it.
+When you use a brush designed for the naturally rugged and thick whiskers on your face, you have much more control over training it.

 Yes, that’s right – you can train your mustache hairs.

-When you use a thick bristled boars hair brush regularly, you can actually alter the way the beard hairs grow in.
+When you use a thick bristled boar’s hair brush regularly, you can alter the direction of beard growth.

-So, if you have a mustache that has some wispy hairs that curl into your mouth (which is incredibly annoying when eating food), you can brush your mustache to the side.
+So, if you have a mustache with some wispy hairs that curl into your mouth, which is incredibly annoying when eating food, you can brush your mustache to the side.